Abdul Qadeer Khan: 'Father' of Pakistan's atomic bomb dies at 85 | DW | 10.10.2021

 Pakistani President Arif Alvi also offered his condolences, saying he knew Khan personally since 1982.
 He added that Khan developed "nation-saving nuclear deterrence" and Pakistan would forever be indebted to him for that.

-Abdul Qadeer Khan was accused of illegally trading nuclear technology to Iran, Libya, and North Korea.
+Abdul Qadeer Khan was accused of illegally trading nuclear secrets to Iran, Libya, and North Korea.

-In 2004, the International Atomic Energy Agency (IAEA), the nuclear watchdog of the United Nations, pulled up Khan as a primary suspect of a nuclear proliferation ring that involved sales of nuclear technology to several countries.
+In 2004, the International Atomic Energy Agency (IAEA), the nuclear watchdog of the United Nations, pulled up Khan as a primary suspect of a sprawling nuclear network that involved sales of nuclear technology to several countries around the world.

-The IAEA were trying to resolve how Iran and others had gotten hold of nuclear technology to create weapons.
+The IAEA was trying to resolve how Iran and others had gotten hold of nuclear technology to create weapons.

-In 2004, Khan confessed to having shared secrets with those countries on national TV.
+In 2004, Khan confessed to having shared nuclear secrets with those countries on national TV.

+Pervez Musharraf, who was Pakistan's president at the time, said he would accept a written apology from Khan.
+He added that proliferators would be severely punished.

+However, in a turn of events, Musharraf pardoned Khan and placed him under house arrest for five years.